altostra/type-validations/docs/reference/index.md

 **Type:** `unknown`

 #### `rejectionReasons`
-Optional callback that would be called with validaton rejecton reasons.
+Optional callback that would be called with validation rejection reasons.

 - When validation succeeds - `rejectionReasons` would **not** be invoked.
 - When validation fails - `rejectionReasons` would be invoked **at least once**